 With ~3.6 million active cannabis users and a black market estimated to be worth $6 billion, this is a very big market.
 Until recently, the UK was against the legalisation of cannabis for medicinal purposes.
 However, two high profile cases of childhood epilepsy changed the game.

 Billy was having up to 50 seizures a day.
-After exhausting all forms of pharmaceutical drugs, Billy’s mother turned to medicinal marijuana (very high levels of CBD, with under 0.5% THC – meaning that Billy was not incurring psychoactive side effects).
+After exhausting all forms of pharmaceutical drugs, Billy's mother turned to medicinal marijuana (pure CBD oil with high levels of CBD, while limiting the amount of THC to under 0.5% – meaning that Billy was not incurring psychoactive side effects).

 The drugs worked instantaneously and Billy was able to live seizure-free whilst on the cannabis oils.
 The health department (who had issued a special permit for the use of the drugs) decided not to renew the permit.